Skip to main content

 • coastal and maritime engineering

-Some courses include a work placement, which can be useful for making industry contacts to help find work after university.
+You can search for accredited courses through the Institution of Civil Engineers.
+Some courses include a work placement, which can be useful for making industry contacts to help you find work after university.

-You can apply to do a postgraduate master's qualification in civil engineering if you've got a degree in a related subject like maths, science or geology.
+You can also do further study for a postgraduate master's qualification in civil engineering, if you've got a degree in a related subject like maths, science or geology.

 Entry requirements